Seer885/damped-wave-eq-project/README.md

 git add .
     temporarily update ALL files that are out of sync git commit -m "MESSAGE"
-    Commit your temporary changes in Git to Github Make sure you leave a conside message clarifying what you did git pull
+    Commit your temporary changes in Git (meaning you can safely close Jupyter) Make sure you leave a conside message clarifying what you did git pull
     Download everything from Github to my local files IMPORTANT TO DO THIS FIRST THING EVERY DAY git push
+    Commit all your localized changes to Github for all collaborators to see & edit git log
+    Show all your commit history